Skip to content

 The Raspberry Pi Pico Blocks

-The blocks consist of a set of command blocks that are rectangular in shape and reporter blocks rounded in shape.
+The blocks consist of a set of rectangular command blocks and rounded reporter blocks.

 Command Blocks